MamathaYarramaneni/clickbait-nlp-transformers/README.md

-# NLP-final-project
+# Natural Language processing final project
-Natural Language processing final project
+Team name: Natural Language Processors

 Steps to execude the code -

 1. Clone the repository
-2. First run the preprocessing folder to generate the correct dataset files in csv format.
+2. Run the preprocessing folder to generate the correct dataset files in csv format.
 This will clean the data, both train and validation.
 3. Then start running by milestone 2, upload each .pynb file in colab and run each cell.
 4. Then start running for milestone 3, upload each file in colab and keep running each cell to see results.
 5. Please contact us incase of issues.